HOW TO DO IT: A Virtual Wedding Primer

 elopement ceremony -- As an Officiant, I do it regularly.
 There is always someone you would love to be a part of the special day to share tears of joy and a heartfelt moment in time from the comfort (and safety) of their home.

 Frank's multi-camera Zoom Wedding Productions will bring your virtual guests to the front row and can easily be recorded for future viewing.

 Virtual Weddings in Washington State

 Q: Can me and my partner be at different location than the officiant and/or our witnesses?

-A: NO. A marriage cannot be legally solemnized through the internet.
+A: NO. A marriage cannot be legally solemnized in Washington through the internet.
 Marriage by Proxy is not legal in Washington State.
 The "Virtual" concept is how your guests will attend and view your wedding ceremony online.

 Q: What is required to have a legally binding Virtual Wedding Ceremony?

 A: On the day of your wedding you will need a Valid WA State Marriage License.
 At minimum, the persons legally required to be present include an Officiant (Celebrant, Minister, Priest, Rabi) to perform the ceremony and sign off on your legal documents, and two witnesses.

 Q: Our family lives in several different time zones, can we schedule an early morning or late-night ceremony?